geudde/attic-chest/pages/02.season-1/08.meeting-08/09.chest/docs.md

 <div class="author">Miss Parkinson</div>

-What if the Gods their Tributes brought,
+What if the Gods their tributes brought,
 To fill the box of fam’d Pandora;
 Behold! with equal treasures fraught,
-Thy precious Casket — Eleanora!
+Thy precious casket — Eleanora!

 More favour’d than that fatal Chest —
-Not to this consecrated Coffer,
+Not to this consecrated coffer,
-By Virtue, and by Genius blest,
+By virtue, and by genius blest,
-One Gift shall Vice or Folly offer.
+One gift shall vice or folly offer.

 Phoebus, whose summer glory plays
-Around the Charriot of Aurora;
+Around the chariot of Aurora;
 Now gilds with intellectual rays,
 Thy sacred Chest, Oh Eleanora!

 The Bird whose eye shuns vulgar light,
 Unerring darts thro’ shades nocturnal;
 Here charged to bend his secret flight,
-With Wisdom’s characters supernal.
+With wisdom’s characters supernal.

-Here shall the Doves of Venus bring
+Here shall the doves of Venus bring
-The emblematic Gifts of Flora;
+The emblematic gifts of Flora;
-And bid stern Winter smile like Spring,
+And bid stern winter smile like spring,
 To grace the Chest of Eleanora.

 Lo! as her guardian fingers ope
-The Lid, each mystic Leaf that covers;
+The lid, each mystic leaf that covers;
-Around th’ ideal Buds, soft Hope
+Around th’ ideal buds, soft hope
-Flutt’ring like vernal Zephyr hovers!
+Flutt’ring like vernal zephyr hovers!